evrenvarol/outlook-taskboard/README.md

 Outlook Taskboard is a kanban board style view for Outlook Tasks.

-The original Readme file of Evren Varol with all instructions:

-It uses the main "Tasks" folder as *Back Log* and utilizes 5 individual subfolders (InProgress, Next, Focus, Waiting and Completed) as each task lane for personal kanban workflow.
+*The following README is based on the __original version__ from evrenvarol, so some modifications have been made to adapt it to the current version of the taskboard.*

-There are 2 ways to use the taskboard.
+There are 2 ways to use the taskboard:

   1. Outlook Folder Home Page (recommended)
   2. Directly from Internet Explorer